Zuni Mountain YCC: Job Opportunity for Ages 16-18

 - Assist the District with inventory of invasive species, as much as possible

 Apply: Applications are filled out online.
-Applications are not yet available for 2019.
-Email email@example.com to be put on the email list for YCC updates.
+Applications and dates are not yet available for 2019.
+Email firstname.lastname@example.org to be put on the email list for YCC updates.

 Applications Review and Interview: If selected, applicants will be contacted by a Cottonwood Gulch staff member for an interview. *travel stipend may be available upon discussion with YCC Coordinator.